Iowa Football wallpaper

 TRUE FRESHMEN IN 2008

 Iowa has had seven true freshmen see action this season: DB Shaun Prater, TE Brad Herman, DB William Lowe, WR DeMarco Paine, PK Trent Mossbrucker, RB Jewel Hampton and DB David Cato.
 All saw action in the season opener.
-Prater, Mossbrucker, Hampton and Cato have competed in all three contests.
+Prater, Mossbrucker, Hampton and Cato have competed in all five contests.
 The Hawkeyes had 11 true freshmen play a year ago.
 Iowa also had seven true freshmen play in 2003 and 2000.
+Cato has been credited with eight tackles and Prater six tackles and two pass break-ups.
+Hampton has rushed 26 times for 134 yards and has returned four kickoffs for 91 yards.
+Mossbrucker has connected on all eight PATs and 6-7 FGs.
+Mossbrucker ranks second in team scoring with 26 points (Shonn Greene, 30 points).

 OL Wes Aeschliman, who stands 6-foot-8, is among a group that is the third tallest college football players in the nation.
 OL Alejandro Villanueva of Army is the tallest at 6-foot-10, followed by 6-foot-9 OL Derek Hoke, OT from Utah State.